AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 # Generate Document of Record for Adaptive Forms

->[!NOTE]
->
->Using **AcroForm as a template for Document of Record** feature is in the Prerelease Channel for July 2021.
-The feature will be generally available in the Aug 2021 release.

 ## Overview {#overview}

 When a form is filled or submitted, you can keep a record of the form, in print or in document format.
 This record is referred as a Document of Record (DoR).
 It is a print-friendly copy of the submitted form.
 You can also refer the document of record for the information customers have filled at a later date or use the Document of Record to archive forms and content together in PDF Format.